 This needs to be in place as soon as you receive your registration certificate.
 Childminding UK Members receive a discount of £6.55 on Morton Michel Public Liability Insurance

 There are several companies who provide this - but do check levels of cover as well as price as you need to make sure you have enough insurance cover.
 Some Local Authorities will state the amount of cover you must have if you are providing government funded childcare places.

 If you plan to transport children in your car, you need to be covered for business use on your car insurance.
 Some companies charge extra for this.

-The Data Protection Act 1998 covers correct storage and sharing of both manual and electronic information.
-There are eight principles put in place by the Data Protection Act 1998 to make sure that information is handled properly.
+The GDPR together with the DPA covers correct storage and sharing of both manual and electronic information.
+There are six principles put in place by the GDPR to make sure that information is handled properly.